knurtz/EmergencyWake/README.md

 - small buzzer
 - toggle switch from [pollin.de](https://www.pollin.de/p/kippschalter-kn3-c-103a-1-polig-on-off-on-420023)
 - rotary encoder from [reichelt.de](https://www.reichelt.de/drehimpulsegeber-15-impulse-30-rastungen-vertikal-stec11b03-p73913.html?r=1)
-- MC34063 DCDC converter for generating -19 V
+- MC34063 DCDC converter for generating negative supply for VFD
 - 5 V to 3.3 V step down regulator from [Würth](https://www.we-online.de/katalog/datasheet/173950378.pdf)
+- [WM8960](https://datasheet.lcsc.com/szlcsc/Wolfson-Microelectronics-PLC-WM8960CGEFL-RV_C18752.pdf) audio codec with integrated class-D amplifier

 ## Usage
 The clock will be in deep sleep most of the time.
 The display can be activated for about 10 seconds by tugging the emergency brake shortly.

 While the time is being displayed, flipping the toggle switch into one of its two "on" positions allows setting the alarm times.
-The alarms can each be de-/activated by pulling the emergency lever shortly.
+In this mode, the alarms can each be (de-)activated by pulling the emergency lever once.
 A deactivated alarm will be represented by \_\_:\_\_ on the display.

-Setting the alarm time is done by pressing the rotary encoder's push button, then setting the hours and then pressing it again to set the minutes.
+Setting the alarm time is done by pressing the rotary encoder's push button to set the hours and then pressing it again to set the minutes.
 Alarm times are stored inside an EEPROM IC to avoid loss of settings after a power outage.

 Once one alarm rings, pulling the emergency lever shortly will put it into snooze mode, pulling longer will deactivate the alarm.